Skip to content

 """Re-enable terminal output."""

-if not self.disable:
+if self.disable:

 try:

-if self._cpp_stdout_file is not None:
+if self._original_stdout_fd is not None:

-if self._cpp_stderr_file is not None:
+if self._original_stderr_fd is not None:

 except OSError: